By Gina Barrow, Last updated: June 8, 2022

 The process will be slightly different for different Android devices so you may refer to your phone’s specific factory reset steps to be sure.
 Once your Android phone boots up, it will ask you to set up the device like how you did when it was brand new.
 Complete the initial set up process and you can now restore your apps and settings from your backups.

+Can data be restored after a factory reset on Android devices?
+The answer is yes, some data can be recovered.
 Android being the flexible operating system has plenty of options on how to restore data after a factory reset.
 It can be manual, automatically or from the Google account.
 Learn how to do each of them below:

 You can first backup your phone data to your SD card or the computer manually before doing a factory reset.
 You can export files to your SD card and easily remove it whenever doing the factory reset.
 Once done with the reset, you can insert back the SD card and restore files from there.